productscience/blue-world-lite/README.md

 ### Redis

 This is used by `rq` inside `worker.py` triggered from `clock.py`.
-If deploying to Heroku or similar, you shoudl be able to use one of the free hosted redis services.
+If deploying to Heroku or similar, you should be able to use one of the free hosted Redis services (i.e. RedisToGo)

 ```
 redis-server